rankynbass/XIVLauncher.Core/README.md

 4) Go into the FFXIV properties, and go to Compatibility.
 Check "Force the use of a specific Steam Play compatibility tool", and select "XIVLauncher.Core as Compatibility Tool".
 5) You can now launch the game from desktop mode *or* game mode.
 Both should work.

+## Using the AppImage
+I've started creating AppImages as well.
+These have worked on the Steam Deck in my testing, although there are a couple of minor issues.
+1) Download the AppImage tarball and extract somewhere.
+2) Run the included `install.sh` script.
+This will move the AppImage to ~/Applications and create a .desktop entry in your menus.
+3) The desktop shortcut can now be added to steam the same way you'd do with the official Flatpak, without the need for the extra parameters.
+You will still need the `XL_SECRET_PROVIDER=file` if you want to save passwords in Game Mode.
+4) Do *not* hilight the AppImage file in your file browser and launch with the enter key.
+It launches multiple copies, for some unknown reason.
+Double-clicking on it, or launching from the terminal or desktop file all work fine, however.

 If you're having trouble, you can [join the XIVLauncher Discord server](https://discord.gg/3NMcUV5), grab the Steam Deck & Linux and join the #xlcore-questions channel.
 I'm online most days and can usually help out, and there are a number of other people who may also be willing.
 Please don't use the GitHub issues for troubleshooting unless you're sure that your problem is an actual issue with XIVLauncher-RB.

 ## Environment Variables for troubleshooting